HoG Handbook

 parts of the bloodOur blood has two main parts – blood cells and plasma.
 The plasma is the liquid part of the blood.
 It is mainly water.
 It contains proteins, fats, salt, and other substances.
 Some of the proteins are important in blood clotting.

-Our bodies make platelets inside our bone marrow, the soft and spongy tissue inside the bones.
+Our bodies make platelets inside the bone marrow (the tissue in the center of a bone).
 Platelets are disc shaped cells that are so small they can only be seen with a microscope.
 They are less than half the size of a red blood cell.
 One drop of blood contains tens of thousands of platelets.
 About 70% of your body’s platelets float around in your bloodstream.
 The other 30% are stored in an organ behind the stomach called the spleen.
 Each platelet travels in the bloodstream for seven to ten days.
 Then, if it has not been used to make a blood clot, cells in the spleen and liver destroy it.
-Every day 200 billion new platelets enter the bloodstream to take the place of those that are used or destroyed.
+Every day, 200 billion new platelets enter the bloodstream to take the place of those that are used or destroyed.

 Stopping Bleeding